 We know that things don’t always go to plan, and where possible we offer support to customers before they get into financial difficulties.

-- Royal Bank of Scotland are proud to be a 2018 headline sponsor for the Money Advice Scotland annual conference.
-This event plays a vital role in helping the debt advice sector address issues such as financial capability, inclusion and discuss emerging issues in debt advice.
+- Royal Bank of Scotland was proud to be a 2019 headline sponsor for the Money Advice Scotland annual conference.
+This event plays a vital role in helping the debt advice sector address issues such as financial capability and inclusion and discuss emerging issues in debt advice.

 - In addition to the help and assistance provided earlier in the customer journey we also have a pre arrears contact strategy.
 Where we proactively contact customers (and assist those who contact us) providing support and guidance on budgeting and signposting free debt advice, helping to prevent these customers falling into financial difficulty.